gakindler/TS-electorates/EA_research_plan.md

 * Biodiversity history on electorate basis (e.g. extinctions, range change)
 * Reliance of electorate economy on biodiversity
 * Social media engagement with biodiversity areas
+* How often do politicians mention species in XML files